stefvhuynh/redux-patterns/README.md

 Additionally, the product entity likely has many more fields than four but in this particular case, the underlying React component only needs three fields.
-Blindly passing data from the store to components will undoubtedly lead to spaghetti code and data duplication down the line.
+Blindly passing data from the store to components will inevitably lead to spaghetti code and data duplication down the line.
 It is recommended to format the data before it is passed into the React layer of the app and to only pass the data that is required in the component.
 By using selectors as a translation layer in the data flow, you will be able to maintain the integrity of the underlying data while also maintaining the